Bath vs Shower Calculator

 Knowing is half the battle.
 So let us first understand water and energy consumption.
 This calculator will focus on your bath and shower habits to estimate your water utilization and the attached energy expenses.
 As per, here is the average water use for your daily activities:

-*The usage by faucets and machines varies based on their age.
+*The usage of faucets and machines varies based on their age.
 Older faucets and dishwashers consume higher amounts of water.

 As per the consumption data in the table above, we can see the significant contributor to water usage is a bath or shower.
 We believe changing bath habits can result in saving water and energy bills.